jdohertydev/turia-park-run/README.md

 ### Sign-up page

-* After generating awareness, interest and desire of the running event through the other pages, the purpose of the sign-up page is to affect action.
+* After generating awareness, interest and desire for the running event through the other pages, the purpose of the sign-up page is to affect action.
-* The user is required to enter their name, email address and also select where they heard about the event.
+* The user is required to enter their name and email address and also select where they heard about the event.
 This will help to understand how users are finding us.
 * All fields are required and a valid email address (with @, .com, etc) needs to be entered by the user.

 ![Screenshot of sign-up form](assets/images/readme-images/sign-up-screenshot.png)

 ### Features left to implement

-* On a fully-developed live site, I would like to have a page where runners' times are populated in a table, however this is something definitely outside of the scope of this project.
+* On a fully-developed live site, I would like to have a page where runners' times are populated in a table, however, this is something definitely outside of the scope of this project.

 ![Screenshot of Parkrun results table](assets/images/readme-images/park-run-screenshot.png)